Yousaf Saleem Chishti

-1895 – 1984), known as Yusuf Salim Chishti, was a Pakistani eminent scholar and writer.
-He was the interpreter and commentator of Allama Mohammed Iqbal's work and worked with him from 1925 to 1938 predominantly.
+1895 – 1984), popularly known as Yusuf Salim Chishti, was a Pakistani scholar and writer.
+He was the interpreter and commentator of Muhammad Iqbal's work and worked with him from 1925 to 1938 predominantly.

 Early life and education

+Yousaf Saleem Chishti was born in Bareilly, India in 1895 as Muhammad Yousaf Khan.

-Born in Bareilly (India) in 1895, Muhammad Yousaf Khan (Later known as Yousaf Saleem Chishti) got his early education in Allahabad.
+He got his early education in Allahabad.
 He obtained BA Honors in Philosophy from Aligarh Muslim University (1918) and in 1924 he did his MA Philosophy from Ahmedabad University.

 Career

 He taught in Forman Christian College Lahore and from 1929 to 1943, he served as Principal, Ashaat e Islam College Lahore.
 In 1948, he shifted to Karachi and started his literary career.
 He has very close relations with Quaid e Azam Muhammad Ali Jinnah and Allama Muhammad Iqbal, he used to attend meetings in Javid Manzil, Lahore (Allama Muhammad Iqbal's residence).
 He recorded conversations in his diaries but in 1955 most of them were destroyed by an upsurge in Ravi, at Lahore.
 He is famous for his commentaries on Allama Muhammad Iqbal's works and these commentaries are particularly known to be grounded in philosophy and comparative religion, as he was particularly knowledgeable in Hinduism, as "during his stay in Lahore, he met Lala Lajpat Roy Lahori and on his advice studied Vedas and Shastras from a Hindu pundit.
 Later, Swami Prakash Anand taught him Upanishads, Gita and Hindu philosophy of mysticism."